SteelCompendium/data-rules-md-dse/Abilities/Shadow/8th-Level Features/Time Bomb.md

       the current encounter, the area increases by 1 and you gain 1 surge that must be used with this ability.
 After using the ability or at the end of the encounter, its area and surges are reset.
-    name: Effect
+  - cost: Spend 2+ Insight
-  - effect: For every 2 insight spent, you increase the cube's size by 1 and gain 1 surge that can be used only with this ability.
+    effect: For every 2 insight spent, you increase the cube's size by 1 and gain 1 surge that can be used only with this ability.
-    cost: Spend 2+ Insight
 ```